eik-lib/node-client/README.md

 In addition this module can also download the import maps defined in Eik config and provide these for inclusion in an application.

-The following will use the information in a Eik config and provide an absolute URL to a file on a Eik server:
+The following will use the information in Eik config and provide an absolute URL to a file on an Eik server:

 ```js
 import EikNodeClient from '@eik/node-client';